tech-sketch/SeqAL/docs/TUTORIAL_5_Research_and_Annotation_Mode.md

 ## Annotation mode

-The annotation mode means we use SeqAL in a real annotation project, which means that the data pool do not contain labels.
-We set the `research_mode` is `False`.
+The annotation mode means we use SeqAL in a real annotation project, which means that the data pool does not contain labels.
+We set the `research_mode` as `False`.

 ```python
 from seqal.datasets import ColumnDataset